clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 **For HTTP or HTTPS monitoring protocol, a common practice on the endpoint side is to implement a custom page within your application - for example, /health.aspx.
 Using this path for monitoring, you can perform application-specific checks, such as checking performance counters or verifying database availability.
 Based on these custom checks, the page returns an appropriate HTTP status code.**

 All endpoints in a Traffic Manager profile share monitoring settings.
-If you need to use different monitoring settings for different endpoints, you can create [nested Traffic Manager profiles](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-nested-profiles).
+If you need to use different monitoring settings for different endpoints, you can create [nested Traffic Manager profiles](/azure/traffic-manager/traffic-manager-nested-profiles).

-## Quiz title: Check your knowledge

-## Multiple Choice

-What are two benefits of Traffic Manager?

-(x) Distribution of traffic and continuous monitoring of endpoint health.{{Correct, Distribution of traffic according to one of several traffic-routing methods and continuous monitoring of endpoint health and automatic failover when endpoints fail.}}

-( ) Resolution of DNS queries and reduced need for DNS servers.{{Incorrect, Traffic Manager uses DNS to direct clients to specific service endpoints based on the rules of the traffic-routing method, it does not resolve queries itself.}}

-( )  Supports one traffic-routing method and integrates with DNS.{{Incorrect, Azure Traffic Manager supports six traffic-routing methods.
-The traffic-routing method determines which endpoint is returned in the DNS response.}}

-## Multiple Choice

-Which traffic-routing method should be use when end users need to use the "closest" endpoint for the lowest network latency?

-(x) Performance{{Correct, Use when you have endpoints in different geographic locations, and you want end users to use the "closest" endpoint for the lowest network latency.}}

-( ) Geographic{{Incorrect, Select this routing method to direct users to specific endpoints (Azure, External, or Nested) based on where their DNS queries originate from geographically.}}

-( ) Priority{{Incorrect, Select this routing method when you want to have a primary service endpoint for all traffic.
-You can provide multiple backup endpoints in case the primary or one of the backup endpoints is unavailable.}}